esacteksab/gh-tp/README.md

 terraform plan -out plan.out -no-color  | gh tp -
 ```

 Like with `gh tp` two files will exist.
-The first being whatever you passed to `-out` for the file name in the above example (`plan.out` in the example above) and the Markdown file named whatever you defined as the value for the `mdfile` parameter in the `.tp` config file. `tp` does not create an additional plan having been passed the plan from `stdin`.
+The first being whatever you passed to `-out` for the file name in the above example (`plan.out` in the example above) and the Markdown file named whatever you defined as the value for the `mdFile` parameter in the `.tp` config file. `tp` does not create an additional plan having been passed the plan from `stdin`.

+### Extended Example

+The above example is intended to be just enough to get you started.
+If you'd like to see an example representative of a more real-world use case, one exists in the [example](./example/) directory.
+A note though, I've been unable to figure out how to put Markdown with code fences inside Markdown code fences.
+So the formatting on that example exists purely out of a need to handle the situation where I output Markdown and I'm trying to put it inside code fences.
+I hope you understand and I hope I can come up with a solution long-term to better display the output of `tp`.

 <!--`tp` also supports command-line flags as well as source environment variables.
 More [below](#disclaimer)-->